-Emotion regulation involves learning to respond to emotions in ways that make them more tolerable and manageable.
+The posts in this section contain videos that explain how we can learn to regulate our emotions better (jump to first video).
+Emotion regulation involves responding to emotions in ways that make them more tolerable and manageable.
 We can’t control our emotions.
 We can’t suppress emotions we don’t want to feel, or force ourselves to feel a certain way.
 But emotion regulation skills allow us to influence our emotions and how we feel.

 This doesn’t mean we can change the way we feel altogether.
 We can’t flip an emotion regulation switch and instantly go from feeling sad to happy, or angry or anxious to calm.
 But we can use emotion regulation skills to influence or modify our emotions.
 Sometimes our emotions may even change, and we no longer feel sad or angry or anxious.
 But more often it’s the intensity and duration of an emotion that changes, not the actual type of emotion.

 - Decreasing the frequency and intensity of unwanted emotions

 - Decreasing emotional vulnerability and vulnerability to emotion mind

 - Increasing resiliency and our ability to cope with difficulties

 In this section you’ll find posts about:

 - Understanding, Naming and Accepting Emotions

 - Emotion Regulation and Physical Symptoms and Sensations